 The Board’s Role in Talent Development: Great talent is hard to come by and non-profits find themselves with the added disadvantage of limited budgets.
 How can the board help grow the team’s skills to increase impact, develop future leaders, and support the retention of key talent without stepping on the toes of the ED’s daily management responsibilities?
 PeopleCap will walk you through strategies to develop your organization’s talent without breaking the bank and in support of the leadership.

-They are the key accelerator to success or the greatest impediment.
-If people are not performing at their highest potential, the business isn’t either.
+People drive results.
+They are the key ingredient for achieving nonprofit mission impact or its greatest impediment.
+If people are not performing at their highest potential, the organization isn’t either.

 The buck stops with the ED.
 An Executive Director’s primary responsibility is to realize mission impact – primarily through other people – board, employees, volunteers, etc. Great leaders know how to mobilize, engage and grow their people to unlock their potential and maximize impact.
 Continue reading “People Drive Results”